Saint John's Evangelical Lutheran Church 1897

 Following Pastor Collier was Pastor Dan Schmalz, who faithfully served the congregation of Saint John's until his departure in 1994.

 For a year Saint John's was without the spiritual guidance of a pastor.
 During this time, Saint John's was truly blessed by one of its own.
 In 1995 Ralph Scofield stepped forward and served Saint John's as its lay minister.
 Although not an ordained pastor.
 Deacon Scofield was able to provide his presence and faith to stabilize Saint John's until the arrival of its newest pastor.
 He continues to serve in this capacity until his retirement in 1998.

 In January 1997, Pastor Harry Schenkel accepted the call as the newest Pastor of Saint John's having served as an Assistant Pastor at Our Redeemer in Aquebogue.
 New York.
 Already Pastor Schenkel's enthusiasm and youthfulness have well served Saint John's.
 The youth of the Church has become involved once again in the work of the congregation.
 Bible studies have resumed and have been well attended.
 Pastor Schenkel has also emphasized to the congregation the need to look beyond the immediate future to a time "Beyond 2000".

-2004 saw the addition of Pastor Brian Noack to Saint John's to serve as a second Pastor to our ever-growing congregation.
+In 2004, Pastor Brian Noack was installed at Saint John's to serve as the Assistant Pastor to our-growing congregation.
 Pastor Noack is a native of Texas and a former Vicar at Saint John's.